frame-js/Frame/README.md

 - Modes known as Blueprints are easily shareable!
 - Blueprints have an extremely easy syntax, with Schema support.
 - Optional Shared resources built right in!
 (New flows don't need multiple connections, etc)
+- Functions have a lot of freedom, they can use return values, Promises, async/await, or use the callback.
+It gets out of your preferred way/style of coding

 <br>